tjiacheng123/Analyzing_Olympics_History/README.md

 18. Which countries have never won gold medal but have won silver/bronze medals?
 19. In which Sport/event, India has won highest medals.
 20. Break down all olympic games where india won medal for Hockey and how many medals in each olympic games.

+*The problem statements above have been kindly provided by techTFQ and can be found in this [link](https://techtfq.com/blog/practice-writing-sql-queries-using-real-dataset).*

 We will writing the queries on a Jupyter notebook environment and connect it to a local PostgreSQL database.
 Please find the SQL queries to the above questions [here]()